 Supporting Individual Artists Coffee Chat: Marketing Support for Artists

 Americans for the Arts is excited to bring you a monthly series of informal discussions about supporting individual artists.
 As part of Americans for the Arts ongoing program, Arts Administrators Essentials: Supporting Individual Artists, these monthly "Coffee Chats" are your opportunity to hear from individuals and organizations in the arts and culture field that support individual artists as part of their everyday work.
 Each month, we will bring you a new topic to support your work with artists.
-Our topic for May 2019 will be about supporting artists at entrepreneurs.
+Our topic for June 2019 will be about marketing support for artists.

-What skills do artists need to thrive as entrepreneurs in a crowded marketplace?
+What marketing skills do artists need to thrive?

 This project is supported in part by the Emily Hall Tremaine Foundation and the National Endowment for the Arts.

 Ceylon Mitchell II

 Artist Entrepreneur, M3 | Mitchell Media & Marketing, LLC